avil13/php-master/README.md

 # Adding a site

-The script `make_site.sh` is used to add a new site.
+The script `add_site.sh` is used to add a new site.

 After starting, it will create a folder with the domain name in `www` and a config to connect it to nginx and ssl certificate.